ioBroker/ioBroker.modbus/README.md

 Reconnection interval (Only relevant for master)

 ### Read timeout
 Timeout for read requests in milliseconds.
-If no response is received from a slave in this time, the connection will be terminated.
+If no response is received from a slave at this time, the connection will be terminated.

 ### Pulse time
 If pulse used for coils, this defines the interval in milliseconds how long is the pulse.